Particle-based algorithm for stochastic optimal control: Numerical examples

 \subsection{Controlled Langevin dynamics}

 As a second example, we consider the controlled Langevin dynamics

 with unstable equilibrium at $x = 0$ and two stable equilibria at $x = \pm 1$.
 The imposed running cost is $c(x) = 100 x^2/2$ and the terminal cost at $T=30$ is $f(x) = x^2/2$.
 We implement the combined diffusion map and EnKF scheme from Subsection \ref{sec:DM_EnKF} with step-size $\Delta t = 0.01$, $M = 8$ ensemble members, and $\epsilon = 0$ in the forward (\ref{eq:forward time SDE}) and reverse (\ref{eq:reverse time SDE}) dynamics except for the first ten steps of the forward dynamics (\ref{eq:forward time SDE}) where we set $\epsilon = 1$.
-We also employadditive ensemble inflation with $\delta = 10^{-4}$.
+We also employ additive ensemble inflation with $\delta = 10^{-4}$.

 The diffusion map approximation of the grad-log density term in the reverse dynamics is essential for counterbalancing the strongly unstable contribution stemming from the drift term in (\ref{eq:LD}) when integrated backward in time.
 We also find that the Gaussian approximation to the grad-log density term in the forward dynamics is insufficient and that the diffusion map approximation in (\ref{eq:forward time SDE}) significantly improves the behaviour of the deterministic formulation ($\epsilon = 0$).
 The scale parameter in the diffusion map approximation is set to $\varepsilon = \Delta t$.
-See Figures \ref{fig3} and \ref{fig4} for numerical results.

 Except for brief transition periods at initial and final time, the control law (\ref{eq:affine control}) is essentially time-independent.
+See Figure \ref{fig3} and the Appendix \ref{sec:Appendix} for a related discussion of infinite horizon optimal control problems.
+The effectiveness of the control is demonstrated in Figure \ref{fig4}.